shadyenapp/SinkingTheRubberDucky/README.md

 * [Payload Studio](https://payloadstudio.hak5.org/pro/)
 * [Hak5 Liscense Agreement](https://shop.hak5.org/pages/software-license-agreement)
 ## About
 This senior capstone project is by Hayden Sapp and Emma McLeod for the Cyber Intelligence and Security degree program at Embry-Riddle Aeronautical University Prescott.
+As such, all programs, scripts, and information in this repository is for Adademic and Educational use only.
+Use outside of these scopes and testing without permission should not be done and we do not condone nor are liable for.
 ## Methods

 ## Exercises